 Why do we require to determine the soil pH

 We probably already realize that fertilizer is an important part of growing a productive Coffee plantation.
 Small vegetable plants are commonly at our back yard, but we are growing it for our selves to meet are own food requirement.
 So different plants are grown but the need for fertilizer remains the same.
 The need for fertilizer in a coffee plantation is basic knowledge that we all consider just common sense, however quite a few of us fail to recognize pH of the soil as another factor that is just as important if not MORE important than fertilizer.

 How important is pH

 VERY important !. pH is more important than fertilizer and here is why.
 As you know some soils are more fertile than others (more nutrients available).
 To make our coffee plantation more productive we increase the amount of available nutrients by adding fertilizer.
 But what if I told you all of that expensive fertilizer (nutrients) that you dumped on your Coffee plantation would not be available to your plants.
 That is what can happen if your pH is low.
-Why & how does pH affect the availability?.
+Why and how does pH affect the availability?
 Well it gets a little more scientific so lets simplify it a little.
 The nutrients of a soil are bound up against the individual soil particles.
 The more acidic the soil the tighter they are bound (as if by a magnet) and hence the less available they are to the plants.
 So now you can see why pH is so important.